gavinlyonsrepo/Display_Lib_RPI/extra/doc/tm1638/README.md

 There are two test example files, One does model 1 and model 3 , the other model 2.
 In the former file: at top of file there is a 'User selection section' which lets user swap between model 1 & 3.

+### GPIO_CHIP_DEVICE

+To get the number for GPIO_CHIP_DEVICE parameter you can check ls /dev/gpiochip* At time of testing it was found that Raspberry pi 5 = 4 and raspberry pi 3 = zero But now it look like both are zero after software update, although 4 should still work for RPi5 if a symlink is in /dev/ folder.

 ### Comms delay

 Communications optional delay.